 For more information, see the vehicle safety questions section below.

 You will also be examined on your general driving and on set exercises.

 The set exercises will include:

 - an S shaped reverse into a bay

-- demonstrating the uncoupling and re-coupling procedure if you're taking a test with a trailer
+- the uncoupling and re-coupling procedure - you must carry this out if you're taking a test with a trailer